 In each of USERS, CREDENTIALS, RESOURCE POLICIES tabs, there is an icon

-...) on the far right side of the tab header.
-Clicking this reveals
+...) on the right side of the tab header.
+Clicking this shows

 export CSV menu, which again brings up a CSV export dialog for each tabs.

-By giving appropriate file name, if necessary, and clicking EXPORT CSV FILE
+By giving an appropriate file name, if necessary, and clicking EXPORT CSV FILE

 button, you can download the list of users, keypairs, and/or resource